troessner/troessner.github.io/README.md

 ## [Education](#education)

-I have a Bachelor of Science in Bioinformatics from the [Freie Universität Berlin](http://www.fu-berlin.de/en/index.html) in 2005.
+* I have a Bachelor of Science in Bioinformatics from the [Freie Universität Berlin](http://www.fu-berlin.de/en/index.html) in 2005.
+* I am currently studying mathematics on the side with the final goal of getting a PHD.

 ## [Contact](#contact)